pizycki/agusmakmun.github.io/_posts/RavenDB-Embedded.md

 categories: [ravendb]
 ---

+RavenDB is document based database with **transactions (!)** and indexing features (there is more, but those stands out) that can be hosted in many ways: as service, in Docker container (see my project [RavenCage](https://github.com/pizycki/RavenCage-3.5/)) or in embedded mode.

 Here I'll describe how you can quickly setup RavenDB as embedded instance (no installation required, can also work in memory).

 ## Let's go